 There’s a reason Trivial Pursuit has stood the test of time: it’s a familiar, reliable quiz game classic.
 Sometimes you take someone to a sumptuous buffet and they just want to eat beans on toast.

-If that’s you, and after seeing everything else that’s out there you’re hankering for some tried and true Trivial Pursuit, it ought to be the best possible version.
+If that’s you, and after seeing everything else that’s out there you’re hankering for some tried and true Trivial Pursuit, you at least ought to play the best possible version.

 Out of all the myriad Trivial Pursuit variants (there are so many, oh my) our pick for best in show is the Master Edition.
 With a larger number of questions, a refined but familiar design, and the addition of a timer, it keeps enough the same, while being an all-round improvement on the classic version.